Paul-Lecomte/stocker-backend/README.md

 ```

 ## Usage
 To use the backend, you'll need some environment variables.
-Create a `.env` file in the backend folder and add the following variables:
+Create a `.env` file in the backend folder and add the following variables (Important info you need to use the app password for the email to work the account password will not work):
 ```env
 PORT
 NODE_ENV